OpenSourcePolitics/bi-automation/README.md

 You're good to go !

 ## TODO
+- [ ] Define roadmap
 - [ ] Add tests
   - [ ] matomo
   - [ ] metabase
   - [ ] google docs/drive
-- [ ] normalize matomo functions
-- [ ] normalize metabase functions
-- [ ] normalized google docs functions
+- [ ] Build a basic CLI for non-tech use (example: I want *this* piece of data to fill *that* part of a google docs).
+Further specifications needed.